 The scope of assessed building elements should be in line with EN 15978.
-This assumes most building elements to be included in the assessment (where applicable) even at an early start.
-Assumptions should be made for building elements that are not defined yet, both in new build as well as refurbished designs.
+This assumes that most building elements will be included in the assessment (where applicable) even at an early start.
+Assumptions should be made for building elements that are not defined yet, both in new builds and refurbished designs.

-In the case of a refurbishment/retrofit, works related to retrofitting a built asset should also be included.
+Works related to retrofitting a built asset should also be included in a refurbishment/retrofit.